Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 * A new race.
 * 2 new civilizations to play with in both fort and adventurer mode.
 * A workshop, the summoning circle, where you can call on various beasts.
+* Converting your caged prisoners to your side.
 * 2 new metals : Stygian Bronze and Orichalcum
 * The ablity to build whips.
 * Dwarven sieges.